woossi0/suite/docs/usermanual/source/processing/intro.rst

 SQL Views
 ~~~~~~~~~

 Another way to perform spatial processing is by using the `SQL Views <../geoserver/data/database/sqlview.html>`_ functionality in GeoServer.
 When backed by the powerful capabilities of a database such as PostGIS, SQL Views provide an effective way to transform and analyze spatial datasets.
 Using a SQL View, a layer can be defined as the result of a spatial query on a PostGIS dataset.
 This layer can then be visualized by WMS, queried via WFS, and even used in further processing operations.
-Spatial queries in PostGIS support a wide variety of spatial processing, including data transformation, spatial analysis, and even raster processing (OpenGeo Suite 3.0 / PostGIS 2 and newer).
+Spatial queries in PostGIS support a wide variety of spatial processing, including data transformation, spatial analysis, and even raster processing.

-..
-Commented out until GeoScript is included.

-..
-GeoScript
-.. ~~~~~~~~~
-..
-..
-As an additional option, administrators can utilize basic processing functionality through GeoScript, a tool that adds spatial capabilities to scripting languages such as JavaScript and Python.
-GeoScript facilitates a connection between these languages and the Java Virtual Machine where GeoServer runs, eliminating the need for coding processes directly in Java.